by Susan Flantzer © Unofficial Royalty 2017

 Prince Andrew’s Family

 HRH Prince Andrew Albert Christian Edward was born February 19, 1960, at Buckingham Palace, London.
 Andrew was the third child of Queen Elizabeth II and her husband Prince Philip, Duke of Edinburgh, born HRH Prince Philip of Greece and Denmark.
-Elizabeth was the elder daughter and the first of two children of King George VI and Lady Elizabeth Bowes-Lyon, who was the youngest daughter and the ninth of ten children of Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne.
+Elizabeth was the elder daughter and the first of two children of King George VI and Lady Elizabeth Bowes-Lyon, the youngest daughter and the ninth of ten children of Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne.
 Philip’s father was HRH Prince Andrew of Greece, the son of King George I of Greece (formerly Prince William of Denmark) and Grand Duchess Olga Konstantinovna of Russia.
 His mother was Her Serene Highness Princess Alice of Battenberg.
 Alice was the daughter of Prince Louis of Battenberg and Princess Victoria of Hesse and by Rhine.
 During World War I, when King George V ordered his family to relinquish their German styles and titles, Prince Louis became the Louis Mountbatten, 1st Marquess of Milford Haven.
 Princess Victoria’s mother was Princess Alice, a daughter of Queen Victoria and Prince Albert.
 Therefore, Andrew’s parents are both great-great-grandchildren of Queen Victoria and Prince Albert.

 Andrew has two older siblings Prince Charles, born on November 14, 1948, and Princess Anne, born on August 15, 1950.
 When his mother became Queen on February 6, 1952, her duties as Queen postponed additions to the family.
 Prince Andrew was born eight years later and the youngest child in the family, Prince Edward, was born on March 10, 1964.